Memorial in Dartmouth commemorating Thomas Goldsmith d. 1714, privateerMemorial: M2307

 Relief of a ship in action above inscription.
 Monument surmounted by oval relief portrait of Benbow with anchor, ensign and gun behind.

-Monument in Denbury, Devon dedicated to Captain Joseph Taylor RN d.
+Monument in St Mary’s Church, Denbury, Devon commemorating Captain Joseph Taylor RN, d.
 1733Memorial: M2005

 A Grey obelisk in relief hung with a medallion portrait of Taylor and naval trophies, stacked gun barrels behind, a sarcophagus below.
 On the base, a relief of a naval action showing Taylor's ship engaging four galleys, probably representing the battle of Velez Malaga 13 August 1704 in which Taylor took part in the 'Charles Galley' 32.

 Wall tablet in St Margaret’s Church, Rochester, Kent commemorating Captain Francis Percy RN d.
 1741Memorial: M3722

 Two skulls and flowering urn above, cherub's heads and swags at the top of the inscription tablet.
 Winged cherub's heads and floral garlands down sides.
 Below, a skull with shell-shaped wings and a shell shaped cartouche.

 Memorial in the Old English Cemetery, Livorno, Italy commemorating John Bayley d.
 1710Memorial: M5110